 Once the review is sent live, we then send a copy of the review to the previously mentioned sources to use.

 What we don’t do is send reviews back to sources early for approval.
 Everything you see and read will remain untouched once the review goes live.
 We work hard to keep our independence, and having our content edited or altered before release is something we don’t believe in.

 If we happen to alter a review due to patches or various other reason, there will be a notice of alternation of the review in question.

 Just like you, we have our own opinions on the titles you’re reading into.
 Not everyone has the same tastes and the reviewers have their own opinions.
 You don’t have to like what we have to say.
 You’re welcome to your opinions, just as we are to ours.

 Some guides take a few hours, where as others take a few weeks.
-It all depends on the information going in, if there are videos.
+It all depends on the information going in.
 Once a guide is complete it will then be reviewed and appear on the site within 24 hours of completion.

 If there are mistakes or issues with a guide, you can e-mail us via the contact page.
 We don’t always catch every mistake, we’re only human.
 But if you do spot something please let us know so we can correct the issue.